logo dark

 3. Alcohol Delivery Speeds Up

-With the growth of direct-to-consumer sales comes ramped up alcohol delivery.
+With the growth of direct-to-consumer sales comes ramped-up alcohol delivery.
 Earlier this year, alcohol ecommerce platform Drizly sold to Uber for $1.1 billion.
 Just last month now, Drizly formed a partnership with 7/11 to offer alcohol delivery in less than 60 minutes.
-These purchases and partnerships are indicative of a bigger change — that alcohol delivery will continue growing and the landscape will include more of these partnerships.
+These purchases and partnerships indicate a bigger change — that alcohol delivery will continue growing and the landscape will include more of these partnerships.

 4. Sustainability in Beer & Wine Production

 Consumers are turning their buying power toward more sustainable products, and that includes both beer and wine.
 It’s no secret that both beer brewing and wine production cause pollution — between the energy needed to run production facilities and the pesticides used to keep grapevines intact, it’s a lot.
 This next year will prove fruitful for producers who can adopt new sustainable practices and share them with consumers.
-Plus, this is the perfect opportunity to capitalize on more sustainable packaging options: they’re on the come up.
+Plus, this is the perfect opportunity to capitalize on more sustainable packaging options.

 5. Partnerships Will Stay Popular

 Who doesn’t want to grab a bottle of wine created by their favorite celebrity?
 Partnerships — for both celebrities and businesses — will continue to be popular in 2022.
-In September, alcohol ecommerce site Drizly shared that celebrity wines are among the site’s best selling beverages.
-The line doesn’t stop at Dave Matthews, however.
+In September, alcohol ecommerce site Drizly shared that celebrity wines are among the site’s best-selling beverages.
 Companies like Patagonia are jumping into the alcohol game and selling their own beer and natural wines, ciders, and sake.

 Want to keep up with the latest trends in the beverage alcohol industry?
 Subscribe to our Craftlab newsletter to make sure you have the latest.